Hanoverton Village Police Department, Ohio

 Most Recent Reflection

-View all 10 ReflectionsNEVER FORGET!
-On behalf of the Ohio Attorneys General Bureau of Criminal Identification & Investigation, we honor the dedicated service and ultimate sacrifice of Village Marshal Roy N. Painter of the Hanoverton Village Police Department, Ohio and the additional 83 American Peace Officers who have paid the ultimate sacrifice on this date in history.
+View all 11 ReflectionsNEVER FORGET!
+Honoring the dedicated service and ultimate sacrifice of Village Marshal Roy N. Painter of the Hanoverton Village Police Department, Ohio, and the additional 83 American Peace Officers who have paid the ultimate sacrifice on this date in history.

 Ohio Attorney General, Bureau of Criminal Investigation